 Work-in-progress or position papers: These papers should document ongoing efforts in an area of interest which have not yet yielded final results, and/or should present and defend the authors’ position on a topic related to the broad area of the workshop.
-The suggested length of these submissions is 6 pages, but we will consider shorter submissions (e.g. a well-written 2-page abstract).
+The maximum length of these submissions is 6 pages, but we will consider shorter submissions (e.g. a well-written 2-page abstract).

 For the first submission deadline, all paper types are considered for publication in the ACM Digital Library, except if the authors prefer not to be included.
 Publication of work-in-progress and position papers at VMIL is not intended to preclude later publication elsewhere.

 Submissions will be judged on novelty, clarity, timeliness, relevance, and potential to stimulate discussion during the workshop.

 For the second deadline, we will consider only work-in-progress and position papers.
 Abstracts do not have to be submitted before the deadline.
 These will not be published in the ACM DL, and will only appear on the web site.

 The address of the submission site is: https://vmil18.hotcrp.com/